apache/cloudstack-documentation/source/adminguide/templates/_create_linux.rst

      deluser myuser --remove-home

-   User password management and reset cappabilities in GUI are available with `"Cloud-init integration" <templates.html#cloud-init-integration>`_ .
+   User password management and reset cappabilities in GUI are available with:

+   *  via `Cloud-init integration <templates/_cloud_init.html#linux-with-cloud-init>`_
+   *  `Adding Password Management to Your Templates <templates/_password.html#adding-password-management-to-templates>`_ /Legacy for non systemd systems only/

 #. **SSH-Keys management**

    Cloudstack can create key pair and push certificates to instances.
-This feature can be opted for through `"Cloud-init integration" <templates.html#cloud-init-integration>`_ .
+This feature can be opted for through `Cloud-init integration <templates/_cloud_init.html#linux-with-cloud-init>`_.

 #. **Partition management**

    Volumes can autorextend after reboot when partition is extended in the GUI.
+   This feature is possible with `Cloud-init integration <templates/_cloud_init.html#linux-with-cloud-init>`_.

+#. **User-data feature**

+   Cloudstack can push user-data during instance creation.
-   This feature is possible with `"Cloud-init integration" <templates.html#cloud-init-integration>`_ .
+   This feature is possible with `Cloud-init integration <templates/_cloud_init.html#linux-with-cloud-init>`_.

 #. **Template cleanup**